- Undergraduate Astronomy

-Her story: Deryl Long is an astronomy undergraduate student from Saint Augustine, Florida.
-She has had a general curiosity in astronomy ever since she went on a road trip out west with her dad and brothers and saw the Milky Way in the sky for the first time.
+Her story: Deryl Long was an astronomy undergraduate student from Saint Augustine, Florida.
+She had a general curiosity in astronomy ever since she went on a road trip out west with her dad and brothers and saw the Milky Way in the sky for the first time.
 At that time she was only 14, but by high school she knew that it was something she was passionate about.
 Thankfully, she had a lot of great teachers in high school who encouraged her and helped her to pursue her interests.

 Current interests: In terms of astronomy, Deryl is primarily interested in studying exoplanets.
 Because she views being an astronomer as being an explorer, to her it is the coolest thing in the world to be able to produce maps and achieve a better understanding of the structures of other planets.
 “It’s a way of living out a modern day role of being an explorer and an adventurer through the tools of being a scientist,” she said.